 In a widely watched case, ESPN had sued the university to compel release of campus police records for incidents involving student athletes.
 But the Indiana Supreme Court ruled that Notre Dame’s police department is not a “public agency” and does not have to provide information about investigations.

 Violent crimes committed by National Football Association players while “off the field”—including murder, manslaughter, robbery and sexual assault—are not as common as they may seem, according to a study published in the journal Deviant Behavior.

 A large number of disillusioned fans (not to mention sports commentators) appear to believe that one of our favorite pastimes has also become a haven for criminal activity—in a proportion far greater than the general population.

 On April 18, 2011, Crystal Mangum was indicted for murder in the stabbing death of her boyfriend Reginald Daye.
 This case isn’t Mangum’s first brush with the law.
-In 2010, she was convicted of a misdemeanor for setting fire to her . . .
+In 2010, she was convicted of a misdemeanor for setting fire to her house while her three children were inside.
+But in Mangum’s most famous—or should I say, infamous—interaction with . . .
 Want to read more?
 Please subscribe to The Crime Report!

 As a New York Giants fan, it pains me to acknowledge that Michael Vick has had a great season, leading the Philadelphia Eagles to the playoffs and their first NFC East championship since 2006.
 Interestingly, 2006 was also the last year that Vick played for the Atlanta Falcons before going to prison for 18 months on federal felony charges for his role in an interstate dog fighting ring.
 As a dog owner, I had hoped that the . . . […]